jameszaghini/USB-Input-Switcher/README.md

 # Install

-Download the latest release, edit the example config for your keyboards & inputs sources and then run:
+Download the latest release, edit `example.config.yaml` for your keyboards & inputs sources and then run:
 ```
 chmod +x install.sh
 ./install.sh